Atlantic Jewel: 2013-2014: Five-year-old season

 Atlantic Jewel's first start of her spring campaign as a five-year-old, and first start for 16 months, came in the Memsie Stakes on August 31, 2013.
 Despite the long layoff, and a high quality field featuring many of Australasia's best horses, she took her unbeaten run to eight wins with a dominant 2.3 length win without being fully extended.
 This performance made her a dominant favorite for the Cox Plate.
 A win against mares in the Stocks Stakes took her winning streak to nine.
 She then contested the Underwood Stakes against a high-quality field.
 In the race, she led most of the way; however, she suffered defeat for the first time as It's A Dundeel, the Sydney Triple Crown winner, sat outside her and beat her by a short half-head.
 The result saw her remain the Cox Plate favourite, albeit with It's A Dundeel close in the markets.
+Shortly before the Cox Plate after the barrier draw, she was found to have a swollen tendon in her right foreleg following a workout, and was scratched from the race.